NW Estate Law, LLC's COVID-19 Policy updated March 23, 2020 and revised March 27, 2020.

-For our long-term care clients, we will continue to process Medicaid and Veteran applications as quickly as possible.
+For our long-term care clients, we will continue to process Medicaid applications as quickly as possible.
 This will primarily continue through email, our secure online portal, and telephone calls.

 We want to be a resource to you during this time.
 Please reach out if you need referrals to senior services, mental health professionals, or other professionals.